 The Kid Hero is, as the name implies, a child.
 The exact age varies up and down the scale, from 8 to 17, but they're never an adult by whatever the local standards are.
-The "base age" seems to be 14 or thereabouts, though their numeric age may not be revealed.
+The "base age" seems to be between 10 and 14 or thereabouts, though their numeric age may not be revealed

 Your standard Kid Hero has a strong streak of immaturity in them.
 They might well regard the adventure as a game, albeit one with slightly higher stakes.
-(Often their starting weapon is explicitly made of wood.)
-Expect this to be scrubbed out of them in short order, usually when the place they call home gets wiped off the map.
+(Often their starting weapon is explicitly made of wood

 If a television show is specifically focused on this character, then the description will most likely be along the lines of "Saving the world, and doing homework!"